You Didn't Disappear. You Were Erased.

 My humanity was optional.

-What I didn’t understand then — and what this book names for the first time — is that my disappearance wasn’t a personal failure.
+What I didn’t realize at the time, and what this book finally names, is that my disappearance wasn’t a personal failure.
 It was systemic.
-It was the Great Erasure — the quiet, structural loss of our sense that we matter, even while we remain visible in the world.
+It was the quiet erosion of our sense that we matter, even while we remain visible in the world.

-If you have ever searched “why do I feel empty despite a good job” or “why do I feel invisible in my own life,” you already know what this book is about.
+If you’ve ever googled “why do I feel empty despite a good life” or “why do I feel invisible in my own success,” you already know the feeling this book is addressing.

 This Is Not a Personal Crisis.
 It Is a Design Flaw.

-We are living through a quiet crisis of disappearance — what I call systemic unmattering — the quiet, structural process by which modern systems reward output while slowly erasing our sense of significance.
+We’re living through a quiet epidemic of unmattering, the structural process by which modern systems reward output while slowly erasing our sense of significance.

-People continue to show up — in classrooms, boardrooms, hospitals, and homes — yet they increasingly feel they do not matter.
+People still show up in boardrooms, classrooms, hospitals, and family dinners, but they increasingly feel they don’t really matter.
 Their presence becomes optional.
-Their absence goes unnoticed.
-Their contributions are treated as replaceable.
+Their absence barely registers.
+Their contributions feel replaceable.

 The numbers are sobering:

-Nearly 60% of people do not feel valued where they spend their days
+Nearly 60% of people don’t feel genuinely valued at work

 One in four Americans has no close confidants